Number : Season 7, serial 3 of 4.

 Whats bad : Too long.
 The espionage plot is silly.
 UNIT’s basic security incompetence.

-Review With Spoilers : The Ambassadors Of Death is the 3rd episode of season 7 and the only episode to feature a one-off short additional title sequence following the main credits and recap on the previous episode.
+Review With Spoilers : The Ambassadors Of Death is the third serial of season 7 – and the only episode to feature a one-off short additional title sequence following the main credits – and recap on the previous episode.

-3 Astronauts returning from a Mars mission, go missing and when they finally return to Earth they are kidnapped by a shadowy splinter cell of UNIT.
+Three Astronauts, returning from a Mars mission – go missing and when they finally return to Earth – they are kidnapped by a shadowy splinter cell of UNIT.

-The Astronauts have been switched with radiation-loving aliens, who can kill with just a touch but require constant recharge through radioactive isotopes.
+The Astronauts are switched with radiation-loving aliens, who can kill with just a touch – but require constant recharge through radioactive isotopes.

-It’s a neat idea and the quietly shuffling alien spacemen have a strange eerie quality about them.
-They are feel like they may have which influenced the Vashda Neradu Spacemen from the new series Silence In The Library episode.
-Especially the repeating speech recording from inside the capsule requesting re-entry.
+It’s a neat idea and the quietly shuffling alien spacemen, have a strange eerie quality about them.
+Especially, the repeating speech recording from inside the capsule, requesting re-entry.

 The Doctor even breaks his Earth exile for a while, by offering to pilot a rocket into orbit, to go looking for the original human Astronauts – replaced by the aliens.

-The Ambassadors Of Death is a really tightly acted and well produced serial of Who.
-It has some good performances and plenty of strong location work, which is particuarly reflective of early Pertwee era.
+The Ambassadors Of Death is a really tightly acted and well produced serial of Doctor Who.
+It has some good performances and plenty of strong location work, which is particuarly reflective; of early Pertwee era.

-Strong performances from Who character regular John Abineri as General Carringron and Caroline Johns as Liz, help – along with a strong performance from Pertwee.
+Strong performances from regular Doctor Who character actor; John Abineri as General Carrington – and Caroline Johns as Liz, help; along with a strong performance from Pertwee.

-However, due to the script passing through a number of hands and subsquent rewrites.
+However, due to the script passing through a number of hands – and subsequent rewrites.
 The plot and narrative is choppy and inconsistent.

-The UNIT conspiracy angle is initially mysterious and promising.
-However, due to too early a reveal – the viewer gets to knows too early that General Carrington is behind it all, it quickly becomes tedious.
+The UNIT conspiracy angle is initially mysterious- and promising.
+However, due to too early a reveal; the viewer gets to knows that General Carrington is behind it all – it quickly becomes tedious.